Brown Sugar Cinnamon Graham Crackers

 - Cinnamon Sugar for topping

-- Combine the flour, brown sugar, cinnamon, baking powder and soda, and salt in a bowl.
+- In a bowl, combine the flour, brown sugar, cinnamon, baking powder and soda, and salt.

-- Cut the butter into small pieces, and use your fingers to mix it into the dry ingredients.
+- Cut the butter into small pieces, and use your fingers or a pastry cutter to mix it well into the dry ingredients.

-- Add the water, honey and vanilla.
-Combine with a wooden spoon or your fingers.
+- Add the water, honey and vanilla, stir to combine with a spatula or your hands.

 - If the dough is too dry, add more water 1/2 tsp at a time until the dough isn’t too dry or too sticky.